CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

   addToStructure, // boolean - defaults to true participantIdPairings, // optional - array of array of pairings [['id1', 'id2'], ['id3', 'id4']]
-  drawId, // required - drawId of drawDefinition in which target structure is found structureId, // required when more than one structure is present - structureId of structure for which matchUps are being generated matchUpIds, // optional - if matchUpIds are not specified UUIDs are generated roundNumber, // optional - specify round for which matchUps will be generated newRound, // optional - boolean defaults to false - whether to auto-increment to next roundNumber
+  drawId, // required - drawId of drawDefinition in which target structure is found structureId, // required only when more than one structure is present and { addToStructure: true }
+  matchUpIds, // optional - if matchUpIds are not specified UUIDs are generated roundNumber, // optional - specify round for which matchUps will be generated newRound, // optional - boolean defaults to false - whether to auto-increment to next roundNumber